Know Your Rights

 The federal Parity Law requires equitable coverage of substance use disorder and mental health benefits in both the public and private health insurance markets.

 - Large group health plans with more than 50 employees;

-- Plans in the individual and small group markets
+- Plans in the individual and small group markets;

-- Coverage provided through the Children’s Health Insurance Program
+- Children’s Health Insurance Program (CHIP);

 - Medicaid Alternative Benefit Plans, including those provided to the Medicaid expansion population (does not apply in Tennessee).

 Common Parity Violations